Frequently Asked Questions

 A. The various entrance exams are an important part of your application but they are not the only criteria for us to judge you by.
 In fact, you can be conditionally accepted without a TOEFL score and undergraduates do not need to provide an SAT score.

-Graduate programs will want to see a GRE score and the College of Business will require a GMAT for its programs.
+Graduate programs will want to see a GRE score and some College of Business programs require a GMAT.

 If you are conditionally accepted to SAU but with a low TOEFL score you will be asked to participate in English as a Second Language (ESL) courses before you enroll as a degree student.